John Cleese: 2010–present

 Cleese was interviewed and appears as himself in filmmaker Gracie Otto's 2013 documentary film The Last Impresario, about Cleese's longtime friend and colleague Michael White.
 White produced Monty Python and the Holy Grail and Cleese's pre-Python comedy production Cambridge Circus.
 At a comic press conference in November 2013, Cleese and other surviving members of the Monty Python comedy group announced a reuniting performance to be held in July 2014.

 Cleese joined with Eric Idle in 2015 and 2016 for a tour of North America, Canada and the ANZUS nations, "John Cleese & Eric Idle: Together Again At Last ...
 For The Very First Time", playing small theatres and including interaction with audiences as well as sketches and reminisces.
-In a Reddit Ask Me Anything interview, Cleese expressed regret that he had turned down the role played by Robin Williams in The Birdcage, the butler played by Anthony Hopkins in The Remains of the Day, and the bishop played by Peter Cook in The Princess Bride.
+In a Reddit interview, Cleese expressed regret that he had turned down the role played by Robin Williams in The Birdcage, the butler played by Anthony Hopkins in The Remains of the Day, and the bishop played by Peter Cook in The Princess Bride.

 In 2017, Cleese wrote Bang Bang!, a new adaptation of Georges Feydeau's French play Monsieur Chasse!, for the Mercury Theatre, Colchester, before making its American premiere at the Shadowland Stages in Ellenville, New York, in 2018 followed by touring the UK in spring 2020.

 In 2021, Cleese cancelled an appearance at the Cambridge Union Society after learning that art historian Andrew Graham-Dixon had been blacklisted by the union for impersonating Adolf Hitler.
 His visit to the university was intended to be part of a documentary on wokeism.
 Cleese said he was "blacklisting myself before someone else does".

 In 2023, Cleese starred in Roman Polanski's black comedy film The Palace.
 In October, he starting presenting a new show on GB News, The Dinosaur Hour, which aired on Sunday evenings.